VHSgunzo/runimage/README.md

             '$RUNIMAGEDIR/{runimage/Run_name}.config'
         It can also be with the name of the executable file from AUTORUN environment variables, or with the same name as the executable being run.
+    SANDBOX_HOME* similar to PORTABLE_HOME, but the system HOME becomes isolated.

     RunImage uses fakeroot and fakechroot, which allows you to use root commands, including in unpacked form, to update the rootfs or install/remove packages.